11 Norwegian Cruise Line Changes for the Worse

 Many cruisers have noticed that NCL’s dining experience isn’t what it used to be.
 Menu items that were once guest favorites have disappeared, and the overall sense of cost-cutting is hard to ignore.
 Take the buffet, for example—crepes were once a delightful staple, but now they’re nowhere to be found.
 Even cookies, a simple treat, are hidden away.
 On our recent NCL Encore cruise, we had to specifically ask for them because they weren’t put out like they used to be.

 The buffet’s quality has noticeably declined, with fewer creative options and a focus on basic, uninspired dishes.
-Across the main dining rooms and buffets, other small changes stand out—like butter no longer being real butter and milk for coffee now coming in little envelopes instead of proper cream or milk.
+Other small changes stand out across the main dining rooms and buffets—like butter no longer being real butter and milk for coffee now coming in little envelopes instead of proper cream or milk.

 Now, I understand the idea of reducing waste—no one wants to see food thrown out—but this feels like more than that.
 It’s less about sustainability and more about quietly cutting back.
 These little changes add up and take away from the overall experience, especially when you’re paying for a vacation where food is a highlight.